Funkin-Launcher-Team/FunkinLauncher/README.md

 # License

 This work is licensed under CC BY-NC-SA 4.0.
 That means you may redistribute this work and modify it as long as you credit all of the developers of the launcher.

+The settings song however is copyrighted and is sole property of Kacaro.